smoghadamreza/xtrader/Writerside/topics/strategy-model.md

 # Strategy

-This model represents a trading strategy defined by a user.
+This model represents a complete trading strategy configuration, including its parameters, watchlist association, and time intervals.
+It serves as the core entity for storing and managing user-defined trading approaches in the system.

 ## What does it inherit?